 Hi everyone!
-I thought it might be helpful for some (or many) of you to have an easy and not-much-hands-on-time bread to make right now.
-Many of us are busy now with our kids and their school work at home, or with now working from home, or any number of things.
+I thought it might be helpful for some (or many) of you to have an easy and not-much-hands-on-time no knead bread to make right now.
+Many of us are busy now with our kids and their school work at home, or with working from home, or any number of things.
 Bread is still a major staple for most of us and going to the store to buy some may not be the best idea right now or it may be less available at the store.
-There are also some who haven’t yet learned to make bread the traditional kneading way, so I think this recipe is perfect at this time for many reasons.
+There are also some who haven’t yet learned to make bread the traditional kneading way, so I think this no knead bread recipe is perfect at this time for many reasons.

 My family and I fell in love with this bread a few months ago and I make it pretty regularly now.
 You can click here to see my Garlic Herb No Knead Bread recipe and why I like the no-knead method so much.
 In that post I explain how the gluten still develops on its own without kneading.